crazeddd/LM-Discord/README.md

 - Long term user based memory using `sentence-transformers`
 - Web search functionality **(WIP)**
 - Built in commands to interact with the LLMs
+- Basic voicechat abilites
 - Very customizable

 ## Setup
 1. Create a new [Discord bot](https://discord.com/developers/applications)
 2. Copy your bot token and keep it somewhere safe in the meantime
 3. Clone or download the repo
-4. Go to the src folder and create a .env file like seen below:
+4. Go to the src folder and create a .env file like seen below (you can also directly modify the docker file):
 ```py
 BOT_TOKEN= #Your Bot Token Here
 LM_STUDIO_URL= #http://host.docker.internal:1234 (default if running in docker)